MarelGuy/Jay/Updates/MARCH.md

 I forgot to mention that I'll work on the code to make some refactorings overtime.
 I'll also make a new release for the kind of finished lexer.
 I must also thank some friends that helped me with the lexer and logos.

+## 2022-03-25

+In these days I studied data structures in rust, I'm pretty confident that I'll be able to work on the parser in at least a week.
+Also, talking about the parser, I will use a PEG parser, ASTs are way too hard to code in rust, at least for me.